-Beijing explains what Western media means by ‘international community’
+Beijing explains what ‘international community’ means to Western media

 What does "International Community" mean? pic.twitter.com/qmFQLE0Lga— Lijian Zhao 赵立坚 (@zlj517) July 13, 2022

-In late June, the diplomat criticized the US-led Western military bloc NATO for describing China as a “challenge” in its revised strategic concept.
+In late June, the diplomat criticized NATO for describing China as a “challenge” in its revised strategic concept.

 “People of the world see clearly that China presents valuable opportunities for world peace and development.
 It does not pose ‘systemic challenges’, as wrongly purported by NATO,” Zhao told reporters at the time.